The Consequences of Bad Time Management

 Of course, these habits cannot be achieved without being organized and having systems in place where appropriate, but a procrastinating person will always find a way to subvert a system, and a good time manager will find systems that work for them.
 Lists work for some people: post-it notes for others.
 It is worth taking time to find systems that work for you and reinforce good habits.

-The Bad Habits You Need to Break
+Bad Habits to Break

 The Consequences of Bad Habits

 Bad time management costs you money.
 Time is your most valuable resource: you would not throw banknotes away, so why waste time?
 However, there are also indirect consequences of bad time management.
 It is likely to make you stressed and this can have adverse effects both for home and business relationships, and in extreme cases, your health.
-It can create a general impression of disorganization and sloppiness, which can also be bad for business.